Ruben Komangapik: Artistic career

 In 1992, he returned to Pond Inlet to live with his father for a year before joining his mother, Dorothee Komangapik, in Iqaluit where she was teaching at Nunavut Arctic College.
 He enrolled in the metalwork program at the college and with the birth of his first child, became serious about pursuing a career as an artist.
 He obtained a college certificate in 1995, and continued on to a diploma degree in Jewellery and Metalwork in 1997.
 After teaching workshops for the college in Sanikiluaq, Iqaluit, Hall Beach, and Salluit, he has continued his practice as a self-employed artist with significant commissions such as the government of Nunavut's travelling mace (with Mathew Nuqingaq) and Qulliq (a traditional seal oil lamp made entirely of silver) commissioned by the Inuit Tapiriit Kanatami and presented to the Governor General in celebration of the creation of Nunavut in 1999.

 Komangapik currently works out of his home studio in Caplan in the Gaspé region of Québec, selling his sculptures to collectors directly as well as through galleries.

 Komangapik has given workshops at the Great Northern Arts Festival on stone carving to encourage children and youth to carve as well.
 His presence at The Walrus Talks (2015), also provided an insight on the materials he uses, his preferred subject matter and also acted as a platform to spread his own culture and stories.
-Komangapik was awarded the Artists Choice Awards on four different occasions by the Great Northern Arts Festival.
+Komangapik was awarded the Artists Choice Awards on four occasions by the Great Northern Arts Festival.
 In 2016, Komangapik was commissioned to create a sculptural work with Koomuatuk Curley at York University as part of the Mobilizing Inuit Cultural Heritage Project.